How to Be an Author: Lessons in Professionalism for a Writing Career

-If you want to know how to be an author, it starts with knowing you’re a writer.
+If you want to know how to be a successful author, it starts with knowing you're a writer.
 But there’s a difference between being a professional writer and a hobbyist.

 Professional writers publish for a specific audience, and they publish often.
 Hobbyists write for themselves, and there’s nothing wrong with that.